Make 2022 Your Year of Transformation

 Good leadership skills are key for teacher retention

 In order to transform schools and the communities they serve, leaders must drive positive teacher motivation.
 Not only should there be strategies for employee on-boarding, but managers need to ensure staff feel valued, rewarded and listened to.
-More importantly, there should be room for professional development if staff retention is the goal.
+More importantly, there should be room for professional development in leadership skills if staff retention is the goal.

 It’s also important to remember that change takes time.
 Great leaders should have perseverance and take a long-term view of how staff development should be rolled out.